hadronomy/brain/800 Obsidian/Use Emojis In Obsidian.md

 ## Install `Emoji Shortcodes`

-This plugin will allow you to use emojis by writting `::`
+This plugin will allow you to use emojis by writing `::`

 Open [Emoji Shortcodes](obsidian://show-plugin?id=emoji-shortcodes) and click `Install`

-/